pwall567/json-kotlin-test/README.md

 ```

 These functions test that a property or item meets a particular requirement, without specifying the exact value.
+In the above tests, the property "account" is checked to have an integer value, item 0 of an array contains a string,
+property "id" contains a string formatted as a UUID and property "created" contains a string following the pattern of
+the `OffsetDateTime` class.

 See the [Reference](#reference) section for a full list of these [General Test Lambdas](#general-test-lambdas).

 ### Floating Point